emitang/p4/readme.md

 # Outside Code
 The Laravel framework was used in this project: http://laravel.com <br>
-Some nice Google fonts were used to make my pages look nice: http://www.google.com/fonts
+Some nice Google fonts were used to make my pages look nice: http://www.google.com/fonts <br>
+The Laravel Debugbar package was used: https://packagist.org/packages/barryvdh/laravel-debugbar <br>